akhilsathuluri/tmotor-ros2/docs/grpc_usage.md

 ## Building

 The service lives in the `grpc/` directory.
+It requires the `protoc` compiler which is provided by the `protobuf-compiler` package on Ubuntu.
 Build it with Cargo:

 ```bash
 cd grpc